blurredHorizon/Assignment3TidyData/README.md

 variable names to their appropriate columns.
 The codes for the activities were then replaced by the description for the activities.

-Since both the test and train data sets mirror each other in terms of structure the train data set was appended to the test data set to combine them into a single dataset.
+At this point, both the test and train data sets mirror each other in terms of structure the train data set was appended to the test data set to combine them into a single dataset.